kantalad/FirstLegoLeague_InShow/README.md

 # LEGO First League Micropython

 Welcome to the exciting world of LEGO First League programming!
-This file will guide you through using Micropython on your EV3 to control your robot and conquer the missions for this year's challenge.
+This project will guide you through using Micropython on your EV3 to control your robot and conquer the missions for this year's challenge.

 Learn more about LEGO FFL here:  https://www.firstinspires.org/robotics/fll